sdrsiddiqui/sdrsiddiqui.github.io/_posts/2018-02-09-Data-Science.markdown

 ### Why Python is used for Data Science ###

-Python is an open source high level language.
-It has a powerful computation tools and packages which make it easy to focus on the task.
+Python is an open source high-level language.
+It has powerful computation tools and packages which make it easy to focus on the task.
 When we execute Python code, the Python interpreter converts your code into bytecode that your computer can understand, and then runs that bytecode.
 Python is a high-level language.
-High level languages allow you to write programs faster as the interpreter makes the decisions on how to execute your instructions
+High-level languages allow you to write programs faster as the interpreter makes the decisions on how to execute your instructions
 Following are some of the reasons for choosing Python for Data Science projects.

 **Easy to learn:** Python is a simple scripting language that makes it easy to interact with data that makes it learning curve easy.